jbierfeldt/jbierfeldt.github.io/_posts/2018-05-01-implementing-dijkstra.markdown

 We also create a ``specialTiles`` object to be used for keeping track of which special tiles we need to pay attention to on this path, as well as set the ``loaded`` and ``supplying`` properties of each tile, which are used later in Step 3 of the scoring rules, when factories must be 'loaded' by mines before they can provide houses with goods.

 If the completed path were to contain no special tiles, the scoring process would end here.
 The final step of the ``calcCompletedPathScore`` function loops through the tiles objects in ``nodesOnPath`` and adds the ``value`` property to the score of whichever player's id corresponds with the ``playedBy`` property.
-Without any special tiles, this would always been ``1`` and each player would receive the same number of points as the number of tiles they own on the newly completed path.
+Without any special tiles, this would always be ``1`` and each player would receive the same number of points as the number of tiles they own on the newly completed path.

 ```javascript
 calcCompletedPathScore: function(nodesOnPath) {